microsoft/OpenHack-FHIR/Challenge04-IoTFHIRConnector/ReadMe.md

 ---

-Team Discussion: What are the common IoMT devices that you used in healthcare?
+Team Discussion: What are the common IoMT devices used in healthcare?
 What is the value in loading IoMT data into FHIR?
 (10 minutes)

 ---